Jo Ellen Pellman: Career

 In 2018, Pellman played bit parts on Comedy Central's Alternatino, HBO's The Deuce, and episode 5 of season 3 of Amazon Prime's The Marvelous Mrs. Maisel.

 Ryan Murphy cast Pellman as the protagonist of The Prom named Emma Nolan, after a nationwide search, in her film debut opposite of Ariana DeBose.
 Murphy said, "She spoke very movingly about being a queer woman and having a gay single mom who raised her.
 I remember she walked out and I was just like, 'Thank God, that's over — we've found our girl.'"
 It was her first film.

 In December 2020, Pellman and DeBose launched the Unruly Hearts Initiative.
 The initiative was created to help young people connect with organisations and charities that advocate for the LGBTQ+ community.

 Personal life

 Pellman is queer, and came out to her mother, who herself is gay, in her final year of high school.
-She became engaged to filmmaker Brydie O'Connor on November 23, 2023.
+She became engaged to filmmaker Brydie O'Connor on November 23, 2023, and married in November 2025.